stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

---and I didn't see them again.
-Thus, killed in action.
+...and I didn't see them again.
+Thus... killed in action.

 #### PILCHARDS

 Nah, this is the problem with you.
 This is the problem with you, mate.
-This is exactly what we were, what we were having a barney here 'bout earlier.
+This is exactly what we were--what we were having a barney about earlier.

 #### UNAL

-Well, I don't recall.
+Oh, I don't recall.

 #### PILCHARDS

-You, you don't respect people, do you?
+You--you don't respect people, do you?

 #### UNAL

 What?
-No.
+No!

 #### PILCHARDS

-You don't respect me.
+*(simult.)* You don't respect me.

+#### UNAL

-__Unal: [stammers]__ Of course I do.
+*(simult.)* The way--d--of course I do!

 #### PILCHARDS